 - All customers and groups of customers must be at least six feet away from each other or be separated by physical barriers; spouses can be at the same table and less than six feet away, while strangers cannot. - Customers must wear masks while entering, exiting and traveling through the premises, unless the customer has a medical condition which prevents them from wearing one; children under the age of two years do not have to wear masks.
-Masks can be removed while the customers are seated. - Bar service of food or alcohol is prohibited. - Casinos may no longer provide drink service on the casino floor
+Masks can be removed while the customers are seated. - Bar service of food or alcohol is prohibited, except for event venues where bar/concessions stand service is permissible, but patrons must return immediately to their seats with the food/alcohol. - Casinos may no longer provide drink service on the casino floor